tarababa/info_display/README.md

 ###SMS Service
 A SMS service is provided through the EFComPro GSM/GPRS module.
-Each time the loadshedding status changes or the forecasted loadshedding status changes all subscribers are notified by means of an SMS.
+Each time the loadshedding status changes or the forecasted loadshedding status changes all subscribers are notified by means of a SMS.
 Sofar only a load-shedding SMS service has been implemented.
 For now the subscribers to the SMS service are configured in `sms_service.ini` under the heading `[eskom_loadshedding]` as shown in the snippet below.
 I plan to rework the configuration in such a fashion the subscribers are configured in `[config.ini]` and the `sms_service.ini` will be created as required.
 The data in